elastisys/compliantkubernetes/CONTRIBUTING.md

 ## Auto-generated documentation

-Welkin Apps config and secrets have auto-generated documentation from [the JSON schemas defined in it repository](https://github.com/elastisys/compliantkubernetes-apps/tree/main/config/schemas).
+Welkin Apps configuration and secrets have auto-generated documentation from [the JSON schemas defined in it repository](https://github.com/elastisys/compliantkubernetes-apps/tree/main/config/schemas).

 This is driven via a script using [adobe/jsonschema2md](https://github.com/adobe/jsonschema2md).